 This privacy notice relates to the personal data processed by the Office of The Rt Hon Sir Mike Penning, Member of Parliament for Hemel Hempstead, in relation to casework and policy queries.

-The Data Controller is Sir Mike Penning, Member of Parliament for Hemel Hempstead.
+The Data Controller is The Rt Hon Sir Mike Penning, Member of Parliament for Hemel Hempstead.

 The office discharges the duties and functions of an elected Member of Parliament.
 As part of this work, we conduct constituency casework and respond to policy queries, for which we must process personal data of our constituents.
 We also manage a small, non-political mailing list for the purpose of sending Sir Mike's newsletter and information about upcoming advice surgeries.

 This office processes constituents’ data under the lawful basis of public task.
 In instances where this lawful basis is not sufficient and explicit consent is required, a member of the office will contact you to establish your consent.